helium/HIP/0024-reward-splitting.md

 # Summary
 [summary]: #summary

-This proposal introduces a new transaction, transfer_gateway_v2, which would allow a hotspot owner to transfer a percentage share of a hotspot's revenue stream to another owner.
-This transfer would be 'stable' as once a percentage share is transferred, the only way to reverse the transfer would be for the new owner to voluntarily transfer it back to the original owner.
-Percentage share would be directly determinant in the payout of HNT rewards  (50% share -> 50% of HNT rewards, 10% share -> 10% of HNT rewards, etc.).
-Transfers would range from 1 to 100%.
+This proposal introduces a new transaction, rewards_split_v1, which would allow a hotspot's revenue stream to be split between multiple addresses.
+This split would be 'stable' as once a percentage of a revenue stream is transferred from address A to address B, the only way to reverse the transfer would be for B to voluntarily transfer it back to A. Reward percentage would be directly determinant in the payout of HNT rewards.
+Transfers would range from 1 to 100% and would have an optional amount of HNT associated.

 This transaction would solely be about rewards splitting on-chain.
-Legal hotspot ownership would remain an off-chain responsibility.
-Percentage share of a hotspot's revenue stream would be 'non-voting' as the ability to assert location would still be available exclusively to the original owner and would still be subject to the current hotspot transfer process.
-This transaction would have an optional amount of HNT associated.
+Reward splitting is in no way indicative of hotspot ownership and legal hotspot ownership would remain an off-chain responsibility.
+The ability to perform actions such as location assertions and hotspot transfers would continue to be exclusively available to the hotspot owner regardless of how the hotspot's rewards are split.

 # Motivation